-3. Squeeze the primer pump, with the arrow pointing up, until you feel it become firm.
+3. If a steering friction adjuster is provided on your outboard motor, securely attach the fuel line to the fuel line clamp.
+4. Squeeze the primer pump, with the arrow pointing up, until you feel it become firm.
 During engine operation place the tank horizontally, otherwise fuel cannot be drawn from the fuel tank.